 The College has a clear vision and strategy to promote equality, access and inclusion.
 This links with all aspects of our activity, as can be demonstrated by our strategic aim to promote equality and diversity.

-As a Leader in Diversity since September 2014, we are committed to eliminating unlawful discrimination, harassment and victimisation, to advancing equality of opportunity and to fostering good relations.
+As a Leader in Diversity since September 2014, the Board is committed to eliminating unlawful discrimination, harassment and victimisation, to advancing equality of opportunity and to fostering good relations.
 This recognises an effective, all-encompassing approach to managing equality, diversity and inclusion within the College.
 Working with Investors in Diversity has enabled the College to move beyond legal compliance and towards promoting and celebrating equality and diversity.

 The College reviewed the six 2017-2021 Equality Outcomes.
 It has received good results for all and, with the exception of one sub-action which remains in progress, has fully delivered on these.
-New Outcomes are being proposed for the next four-year period.
+New four-year Outcomes are in progress.